rdwatters/hugo-starter/README.md

 This kit includes basic boilerplate for creating static sites with [Hugo](https://gohugo.io/).

-If you are confused about source organization, build steps, modules, etc, *every* HTML, partial, `.js`, and `.scss` file includes thorough comments.
+If you are confused about source organization, build steps, modules, etc, every partial, `.js`, and `.scss` file includes thorough comments.

 For more detailed information on the Gulp Asset Pipeline, see the [README in the `assets` folder](https://github.com/rdwatters/hugo-starter/tree/master/assets).

-## What This Kit Is **Not**
+## What This Kit Is *Not*

 This kit is not a theme.
 This kit is for those who want to build their site's style from scratch.

 This kit is not a replacement for the [official Hugo Documentation](http://gohugo.io/overview/introduction/).
 If you are new to Hugo, I'd recommend reading the documentation first.
 If you have questions related to building your site, join the [Hugo Discuss Forum](https://discuss.gohugo.io/).

 This kit is (probably) not as friendly to PC users since my development experience is limited to OSX.
 This is a shortcoming on my part.
 I'll continue to develop the documentation to be cross-platform.
-Feel free to submit a pull request :smiley:.

 > **Note:** The workflow inherent in the build process is my own and reflects my own biases.
-This kit may be too opinionated or restrictive for seasoned developers.
-My intent is to save beginners time by providing sane defaults.
+This kit may be too opinionated for seasoned developers.
+My intent is to provide sane defaults and save beginners time.

 ## Requirements